 The Dizziness Center within the Pulse Cardiology Center provides diagnosis and treatment of disorders related to dizziness and balance.
 The specialists of the Pulse Cardiology Center have a lot of experience in diagnosing and treating the most severe cases of dizziness.
 Our multidisciplinary approach relies on fast scheduling and accurate diagnostics.

-The team of doctors of the Center for Dizziness consists of neurologists, radiologists, cardiologists, ENT specialists and, if necessary, doctors of other specialties who perform diagnostic and therapeutic procedures in a modern way.
+The team of doctors of the Center for Dizziness consists of neurologists, radiologists, cardiologists and if necessary, doctors of other specialties who perform diagnostic and therapeutic procedures in a modern way.

 Treatment for vertigo depends on the cause and your symptoms.
 Treatment is usually effective, but the problem can recur.